We analyzed HTTP protocol adoption in 2026: 27.8% of the web still runs HTTP/1.x (July 2026 Update)

 If you control your infrastructure, enabling HTTP/2 is usually a one-line config change in nginx, Caddy, or IIS.
 HTTP/3 is a bigger lift because it requires UDP to be unblocked end-to-end and a more complex server configuration.
 If you're on a modern CDN (Cloudflare, Fastly, Akamai), HTTP/2 and HTTP/3 are enabled by default.
 You're already covered without doing anything.
 If you're on older shared hosting (GoDaddy, Hostinger, IONOS), check your server configuration because HTTP/2 support varies by plan.

-From my seat running detection across 50 million domains, the biggest performance mistake I see isn't "not on HTTP/3."
+From my seat running detection across 29.9 million active domains, the biggest performance mistake I see isn't "not on HTTP/3."
 It's "not on a CDN at all."
 The difference between bare origin and CDN-fronted is an order of magnitude larger than the difference between HTTP/2 and HTTP/3 for almost every site I look at.

 Reading HTTP version as a prospecting signal